Buying a Boat or Airplane for Business Purposes

 - Depreciation.
 You can depreciate the boat or airplane as a business asset, over its useful life, if it qualifies as a business asset (see below).

 - Expenses.
 You can deduct expenses for operating the boat or airplane for business purposes.
 Gasoline, maintenance, mooring fees, insurance, and repairs can be included in the deductible expenses.
 Sounds like a good deal?
 Maybe.
-Before you jump into that boat and sail or motor away with your business, consider these issues:

 - Document business use.
 You must be able to provide documentation about the use of the boat for business purposes.
 The documents must be (1) contemporaneous: at the time of the event, and (2) include specifics: when was it used?
 Who was it used for (include names and titles)?
 What was the specific business purpose?
-Depreciating the boat or airplane IRS has designated a specific category of business assets called listed property, which includes computers, autos, boats, and other assets that can have both business and personal uses.
+Depreciating the boat or airplane IRS has designated a particular category of business assets called listed property, which includes computers, autos, boats, and other assets that can have both business and personal uses.
 So, if you use your boat or airplane for charter business purposes, and you also take it out for personal reasons, you must document what percentage of the time you use it for business.
 To be eligible for depreciated, a listed property must be used predominantly (more than 50%) for business purpose.

 - Personal use becomes income.
 Once you have established the boat or airplane as a business asset, any personal use becomes a benefit to you personally, and, yes, you must pay taxes on this personal use.

 - Boat or airplane as a business vs. a hobby.
 If you buy a boat or airplane for business use, you must be able to show that you are running a legitimate business, and are not just taking out fishing or flight charters as a hobby.
-To avoid IRS scrutiny under "hobby loss" rules, you must keep good business records, show that you intend to make a profit, and actually make a profit.
+To avoid IRS scrutiny under "hobby loss" rules, you must keep good business records, show that you intend to make a profit, and make a profit.

 Don't Want the Hassle of Trying to Keep Detailed Records of Business Use?